Septic Services in Richmond, TX

 My Richmond home was built in the 1970s or 1980s.
 Should I be worried about my septic system?

 Systems from that era are now 40-50 years old and commonly show concrete baffle failure, pipe deterioration, and collapsed distribution boxes.
-While the EPA notes that concrete tanks can last 50 years or more, internal components like baffles corrode from sewer gases over decades, and piping materials from that era are less durable than modern alternatives.
+The gases inside your tank slowly corrode concrete baffles over decades, and piping materials from that era are less durable than modern alternatives.
 If you haven't had a full inspection in the last few years, it's a smart investment ($250-$450).
 Catching a failing baffle early is far cheaper than dealing with a backed-up system or contaminated yard.

 Does Brazos River flooding affect septic systems in Richmond?

 Yes.
 Properties in or near the Brazos flood plain face higher groundwater levels and occasional flooding that can overwhelm septic systems.
-The EPA warns that flooded drain fields can't absorb wastewater properly, causing backups and surface seepage.
+When the water table rises, drain fields can't absorb wastewater properly, causing backups and surface seepage.
 Prolonged flooding can also push contaminated water into the tank itself.
 Even if your property didn't flood on the surface, rising groundwater can still stress your system.
 If you're in a flood-prone area, a professional inspection after major rain events is worth the cost.

 Ready to find a Richmond-area septic professional?
 Get free quotes from licensed Richmond-area providers